Option

 .
 This explanation should allow you think up what the truth table looks like for this.
 If the option is empty (None

 ) it can't contain anything!
-If you think of this expression in plain english you can easily tell what the evaluation should be by asking does my option contain this value?.contains
+If you think of this expression in plain english you can easily tell what the evaluation should be by asking does my option contain this value?

 , which gets passed as an argument to the methods. p